How to Rotate Photos on the iPhone & iPad

 - Tap “Edit” from the upper right corner of the image

-- Tap on the little square crop icon to bring up the editing options
+- Tap on the little square crop icon to bring up the editing and rotation options

-- Now tap on the arrow icon in the lower left corner to rotate the picture 90° counterclockwise
+- Now tap on the box with an arrow rotating around it located in the corner to rotate the picture 90°

 - When finished, tap the “Done” (or “Save”) button in the upper right corner